LeadSpend/jquery-validate-leadspend/README.md

 ### Optional Form Submission Handling

-While the LeadSpend result is pending, the email address field is considered invalid even though the address a user inputs may actually be valid.
+While the LeadSpend result is pending, the email address field is considered invalid even though the address may actually be a good one.
 If a user tries to submit the form before the LeadSpend API call completes, the form will not be sent.
 Even though everything is working fine behind the scenes, and the user is told that the email address is "Validating..." they may still believe that the form is broken.